Human authored, evidenced-based – 8 min read

 What are the limitations?

-Do all the studies investigating the addition of avocado to various diets lead to beneficial effects?
-Although no adverse were observed, some studies did not observe any benefit to adding avocado to a low-fat vegetarian diet on high-cholesterol participants (10), whilst another randomised clinical trial showed no effects of consuming 1 avocado p/d over 6 months on FMD compared to a controlled diet consuming less than 2 avocados per month (2).
+Do all the studies investigating the addition of avocado to various diets lead to beneficial outcomes?
+Although no major adverse effects were observed, some studies did not observe any benefit to adding avocado to a low-fat vegetarian diet on high-cholesterol participants (10), whilst another randomised clinical trial showed no effects of consuming 1 avocado p/d over 6 months on FMD compared to a controlled diet consuming less than 2 avocados per month (2).
 Other limitations are that:

-(ii) the clinical trials or observational studies were not assessed for quality, statistical analysis of mean effects, or study variations (heterogeneity) to support each of the purported health effect, so caution is warranted and further research is required to determine the veracity of the findings.
+(ii) the clinical trials or observational studies were not assessed for quality, statistical analysis of mean effects, or study variations (heterogeneity) to support each of the purported health effects, so caution is warranted and further research is required to determine the veracity of the findings.

 How to buy and eat avocados